 VOCATIONAL SUBJECTS

 Ideal if you have an interest in animal care as an area of employment and want to develop practical skills in this area.
 For learners interested in working in animal care, this qualification provides a practical introduction.
-Learners will gain work-related skills in the area of farm animal care, gain insight into core activities within the sector, and prepare for further training.
+Learners will gain work-related skills in farm animal care, gain insight into core activities within the sector, and prepare for further training.
 Learners will complete this qualification with a good understanding of, how to assist with the care of animals, including relevant animal welfare legislation, minimising stress and injury to the animals, and keeping people and animals safe whilst working.
 The principles of animal care, including monitoring the health of animals, providing feed and water, and workplace health and safety requirements.

 Ideal if you wish to develop the basic skills needed to care for a baby or young child.
 This qualification gives you skills in the following areas: setting routine, healthy lifestyles and the importance of play and learning.
-Introduction to Health and Social Care Level 1 is ideal if you’re hoping for a career in health and social care or children settings and are new to this subject.
-This course covers the basic knowledge you’ll need and can build upon to give you a really good foundation.
+Introduction to Health and Social Care Level 1 is ideal if you’re hoping for a career in health and social care or children’s settings and are new to this subject.
+This course covers the basic knowledge you’ll need and can build upon to give you a good foundation.
 This qualification can help you get started in a wide range of health and social care roles.

 1. Certificate in Business Administration – This qualification aims to: